 Celebrate this beloved author’s life and reminiscence the incredible characters that shaped our childhoods.
 Retrace the author’s steps as you walk past her childhood hangouts and the many iconic locations from her stories.

 Beverly Cleary Walking Tour

-Multnomah County Library put together a Beverly Cleary map with a special route through the Hollywood district.
+Multnomah County Library put together a self-guided Beverly Cleary map with a special route through the Hollywood district.
 Here are some of the highlights from this walking tour.